 It’s super-easy to make a turkey club when you buy deli meats in bulk on Sunday for your meal prep.
 But there may be some dangerous ingredients lurking in those slices.
 “Processed deli meats can contain a wide variety of additives from nitrates to carrageenan that can increase inflammation in the body and have even been scientifically linked to increased risk in colon cancer,” says Megan Faletra, MS, an integrative dietitian nutritionist, certified yoga Instructor, and founder of The Well Essentials.
-“Opt for organic, nitrate and antibiotic free deli meats from brands that are focused on changing the way meat products are produced in the USA.”
+“Opt for organic, nitrate and antibiotic-free deli meats from brands that are focused on changing the way meat products are produced in the USA.”
 Make sure you know the gross ingredients you could be eating.

 Reduced-fat peanut butter

 You’re better off going full fat.
 “Regular and reduced-fat peanut butter contain roughly the same amount of calories.
-But the reduced fat varieties typically contain more added sugar or artificial sweeteners to improve the taste,” says Faletra.
+But the reduced-fat varieties typically contain more added sugar or artificial sweeteners to improve the taste,” says Faletra.
 “The fat found in peanut butter is healthy for our bodies, so stick to the natural full-fat peanut butters.”

 If the dairy-free life isn’t for you but you’re a waistline watcher, you might reach for the “healthier” margarine.
 Hold that thought: “Most margarines rely primarily on highly processed vegetable oils (particularly soybean and palm oil),” Faletra says.
-“Choosing grass fed organic butter in moderation is a much better option for our health as these butters contain high-levels of heart healthy omega-3 fatty acids.”
+“Choosing grass-fed organic butter in moderation is a much better option for our health as these butters contain high-levels of heart-healthy omega-3 fatty acids.”

 Most frozen meals

 While nutritionist Ha Nguyen, RDN, used to nom on frozen meals as a kid—nearly every day after high school.
 Today, she wouldn’t touch one with a 10-foot pole.
 Why?
 “Most prepackaged frozen meals are overly processed, made with refined flour, high in sodium, and full of additives and preservatives.
 All things that are not good for your body,” says Nguyen.
-Learn to recognize the most harmful ingredients in processed food.

 You might remember these commercials when you were in middle or high school.
 Maybe you even argued with your pals over which flavor was the best.
 But Nguyen recommends keeping ’em out of your shopping cart.
 “You might as well send your kid off to school with a candy bar for breakfast.
 If you simply look at the first few ingredients they consist of refined sugars including corn syrup, high fructose corn syrup, dextrose, and sugar,” Nguyen says.
 Opt for these healthier breakfast ideas instead.